knpuniversity/symfony4/sfcasts/upgrade-sf5/final-recipe-updates.md

 ```

 We *are*!
 Well, there is *one* more that starts with `symfony/`:
 `webpack-encore-bundle`.
-This bundle *isn't* part of the main Symfony repository...
+But that bundle *isn't* part of the main Symfony
-so you can update it now or later.
-If want to, let's update it next.
-Otherwise
+repository... so you can update it now or later.
+If you're interested, let's
-you can skip ahead to finding and fixing deprecations.
+update it next.
+If you're not, skip ahead one chapter to start finding and
+fixing deprecations.